-In vintage photographs of our elders as young children, they are often seen to be wearing makeup.
-One prominent feature being big eyes outlined in black eyeliner often referred to as Kohl.
+In vintage photographs of our South Asian elders as young children, they are often seen to be wearing makeup.
+One prominent feature is big eyes outlined in black eyeliner often referred to as Kohl.

 The question arises, how and when did eyeliner become a fashion accessory?

 What we know is eyeliner goes by many different names in the eastern world.
 Known as ‘Mesdemet’ to the ancient Egyptians, ‘Kohl’ or ‘Kajal’ throughout the Middle East and South Asia, eyeliner is also commonly known as ‘Surma’ or ‘Sorma’ in Punjabi.

 Join us on a journey to discover the mystery behind the beliefs and uses of Kohl.